landnthrn/Color-Presets-for-Tacky-Borders/README.md

 ### NOTE:

->I'm on Windows 10 and Tacky Borders works just fine on it, I added a simple fix for [Seelen-UI](https://github.com/eythaann/Seelen-UI) support and for dual-monitor setups, which is applied to all presets.
+>I'm on Windows 10 and Tacky-Borders works just fine on it, I added a simple fix for using [Seelen-UI](https://github.com/eythaann/Seelen-UI) with it and for dual-monitor setups, which is applied to all presets.
 I spoke with the developer, whom may of accounted for those in a later release.

 ---